 How much do CVOR travel nurses make in Illinois?

-Based on current market data, CVOR travel nurse pay in Illinois generally runs about $2,500 to $3,350 per week, with the exact figure driven by facility, call requirements, shift, and your experience level.
-Contracts with heavy call at the busiest Chicago-area cardiac programs tend toward the top of that range.
-Because rates shift with the market and season, your Junxion recruiter walks through the full package, the taxable rate, stipends, and call pay, so you see real numbers for the actual contract before you commit.
+CVOR travel nurse pay in Illinois generally runs about $2,500 to $3,350 per week based on current market data.
+Facility, call requirements, shift, and experience level all move the number, and heavy-call contracts at the busiest Chicago-area cardiac programs tend toward the top of the range.
+Since rates shift with the market and season, your Junxion recruiter walks you through the full package, from the taxable rate to the stipends to the call pay, so you see real numbers for the actual contract before you commit.

 Is Illinois a compact state for CVOR travel nurses?

 No. Illinois is not part of the Nurse Licensure Compact, so a compact multistate license won’t cover an assignment here.
-You’ll need to obtain an Illinois RN license by endorsement through the Illinois Department of Financial and Professional Regulation before you can start, which means applying early is the single best thing you can do to protect your start date.
-Junxion’s credentialing team helps you track the timeline so the license never becomes the thing that holds up your contract.
+You’ll need to obtain an Illinois RN license by endorsement through the Illinois Department of Financial and Professional Regulation before you can start, which makes applying early the single best thing you can do to protect your start date.
+Junxion’s credentialing team tracks the timeline alongside you so the license never becomes the thing that holds up your contract.

 How important is bypass pump experience for Illinois CVOR contracts?

-It’s critical at the busier cardiac programs.
-The large cardiac and academic centers around the Chicago metro handle complex open-heart cases where the circulating and scrub nurses need to be comfortable with pump runs and the dynamics of bypass cases, and facilities will ask directly about your bypass case count and recency.
-If your CVOR background leans toward valve cases or less complex work without much pump exposure, be upfront with your recruiter so they match you to the right contract instead of setting you up for a tough placement.
+At the busier cardiac programs, it can make or break the placement.
+The large cardiac and academic centers around the Chicago metro handle complex open-heart cases where circulating and scrub nurses need real comfort with pump runs and the dynamics of bypass cases, and facilities ask directly about case count and recency.
+If your background runs more toward valve work or lighter cases without much pump exposure, be straight with your recruiter.
+The goal is the right contract, not just any contract.

 What does a typical call schedule look like on an Illinois CVOR contract?

-Most Illinois CVOR contracts include one to two call shifts per week, sometimes more at the busiest programs.
-Call means being available to come in for urgent cardiac cases, which can happen at any hour, and the callback pay adds meaningfully to your weekly total, so some travelers actively chase high-call contracts for exactly that reason.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements and pay structure so there are no surprises once you’re on assignment.
+One to two call shifts per week is standard on most Illinois CVOR contracts, with more possible at the busiest programs.
+On call, you’re available to come in for urgent cardiac cases at any hour, and the callback pay adds meaningfully to your weekly total; that’s why some travelers deliberately chase high-call contracts.
+Your Junxion recruiter nails down the exact call requirements and pay structure before you accept anything, so there are no surprises once you’re on assignment.

 Which Illinois cities have the most CVOR travel opportunities?

 The Chicago metro is by far the largest source of CVOR contracts, since it concentrates the bulk of the state’s high-volume cardiac surgery programs and the widest procedure mix.
 Beyond Chicago, downstate hubs like Springfield, Peoria, and Rockford run their own cardiac programs serving large regional populations, so they post CVOR assignments too, usually at a slower pace and lower cost of living than the big city.
-Tell your recruiter whether you’re chasing volume, lifestyle, or a stipend that stretches, and they’ll match you to the right market.
+Tell your recruiter what you’re optimizing for and they’ll match you to the right market.

 How does housing work on an Illinois CVOR travel assignment?

-Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this because it gives them full control over location and budget, and often leaves a little extra in their pocket.
-Stipends are based on the local cost of living, which swings a lot across Illinois, so a stipend that feels tight in central Chicago can stretch much further in Springfield, Peoria, or Rockford.
-Your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.
+Junxion pays a tax-free housing stipend and shares trusted housing resources; you handle finding and booking the place yourself rather than the agency arranging it.
+Most experienced travelers prefer that arrangement because it gives them full control over location and budget, and it often leaves a little extra in their pocket.
+Stipends follow the local cost of living, which swings a lot across Illinois.
+A stipend that feels tight in central Chicago can stretch much further in Springfield, Peoria, or Rockford, so have your recruiter break down the numbers for your city and help you weigh furnished short-term rentals against extended-stay options.

 What certifications do I need for an Illinois CVOR travel contract?

-You’ll generally need an active Illinois RN license (obtained by endorsement, since the state isn’t in the compact), current BLS, and current ACLS, with CNOR or an equivalent OR certification strongly preferred at the larger programs.
+Plan on an active Illinois RN license (obtained by endorsement, since the state isn’t in the compact), current BLS, and current ACLS, with CNOR or an equivalent OR certification strongly preferred at the larger programs.
 Most facilities also want at least two years of dedicated CVOR experience and documented bypass pump exposure.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing falls through the cracks and you’re cleared to start on day one.
+Junxion’s US-based credentialing team reviews each requirement with you before you accept a contract and manages the paperwork, so nothing falls through the cracks and you’re cleared to start on day one.

 How does Junxion’s process work for CVOR travelers?

-You connect with one recruiter who handles your whole contract, no call-center handoffs.
-Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in Illinois, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and credentialing, including the Illinois license, is managed start to finish by a US-based team.
+You work with one recruiter who owns your whole contract, no call-center handoffs.
+Give them your call tolerance, target cities, and pay goals, and they’ll match you with open CVOR contracts in Illinois and walk through each package with a full pay breakdown before you decide.
+The agency was founded by a traveling surgical tech, so your recruiter genuinely understands CVOR culture, and a US-based team manages credentialing from start to finish, Illinois license included.
 When you’re ready, reach out to get matched.

-Ready to find your next CVOR travel contract in Illinois?
-Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.
+Ready to line up your next CVOR contract in Illinois?
+Talk to a Junxion recruiter today and we’ll match your cardiac OR background with the right program.

 Explore More